CS21M013/cs6910_assignment1/README.md

 Report Link: https://wandb.ai/cs21m007_cs21m013/Assignment_1_random_randomSeed/reports/CS6910-Assignment-1-Feed-Forward-Neural-Network-from-scratch-for-Fashion-MNIST-classification---VmlldzoxNTk0NzEz?accessToken=yq11khq5xset2zmriit9v16x0ijt80ycyaw33ewod2qb7z6yfhq2pm42tmnminvg

-This repository contains Assignment 1 of CS6910
+This repository contains Assignment 1 of CS6910 (Deep Learning)

 We have implemented Feedforward Neural Network from scratch and trained it for Fashion - MNIST dataset.
 The report link mentioned above represents the entire experimentation including hyper parameter tuning for Fashion - MNIST dataset and using ideas from the experiment to test the performance of